 - Especially the black ones

 Using Ableton Live software is one of the quickest ways to make electronic music.
 To make beats and music production more amazing, you can use it with the Novation Launchkey 61.

 Even if you don’t use Ableton Live you’ll still get studio-grade beats and music, since it’s also designed to integrate with the major music software with its ‘In Control’ feature.
-It can connect right away even without software driver or power cable to Mac OS 10.12 Sierra, Mac OSX and Windows 7,8 and 10.
+It can connect right away even without a software driver or power cable to Mac OS 10.12 Sierra, Mac OSX, and Windows 7,8, and 10.